gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Can we access previously recorded webinars?
 **Answer:** Yes- they're all posted on our website here: [https://www.gatsbyjs.com/resources/webinars/](https://www.gatsbyjs.com/resources/webinars/ "Gatsby Webinars")

-**Question:** I'm new to GraphQL and probably haven't dug deep enough yet, but it's not clear to me how to add new properties and surface them in GraphQL, so my components can consume it.
-**Answer:** You can start with [https://www.gatsbyjs.org/docs/using-gatsby-without-graphql/](https://www.gatsbyjs.org/docs/using-gatsby-without-graphql/ "https://www.gatsbyjs.org/docs/using-gatsby-without-graphql/") and go from there!

 **Question:** Is it possible to dictate code splitting manually, e.g. component level code splitting?
 **Answer:** Yup!
 React.
 Lazy is great + standard async imports.

-**Question:** Why is it called Gatsby?
-Maybe I missed the introduction to that.
-**Answer:** Kyle chose that name as he's a big fan of literature and 'The Great Gatsby' gave him some inspiration :)

 **Question:** Can we pre-fetch video thumbnail images without pre-fetching entire videos until clicked on?
 **Answer:** That was just an example--we don't actually pre-fetch any video content!
 In general, prefetching is a great performance optimization technique that you _want_ to use and your users will thank you.